yurrriq/clojang/README.md

 ## Example [&#x219F;](#table-of-contents)

-### A Simple Calculator in Clojure [&#x219F;](#table-of-contents)

-For this example, we're going to set up a dual Clojure + LFE project in the same codebase.
-Let's start off with some directory and project creation:
+We'll tackle an example in two parts: an LFE part and a Clojure part.
+For both, we'll need a shared project space:

 ```bash
 $ lfetool new library calculator